 Self-harm is the deliberate act of causing physical damage to your body.
 The most common and well-known form of self-harm is cutting into the skin with a sharp object.
 However, there are lots of lesser-known examples of self-harm such as burning, scratching and pinching the skin, or even hitting your head against a wall.
 People tend to self-harm because they are feeling such extreme emotional pain that they want a sense of relief or a distraction.
 It’s because of this that self-harming can feel soothing and become addictive.
 It might be hard to spot if someone you know is self-harming because it’s normally done in secret.

-If a person relies on self-harm as a way of coping with difficult feelings, it can be really hard to change their behaviour and do something different.
-Breaking the cycle of self-harm is very difficult and the person has to make a conscious decision to do so and no-one can make that decision for them.
+If a person relies on self-harm as a way of coping with difficult feelings, it can be very hard to change their behaviour and do something different.
+Breaking the cycle of self-harm is very difficult and the person has to make a conscious decision to do so.
+No-one can make that decision for them.

-Our approach is to listen to you without judgement and not tell you what to do or what you are doing is wrong!
+Our approach is to listen to you without judgement.
+We won’t tell you what to do or that what you’re doing is wrong!

 For some helpful links to more in-depth information please go to our resources page.

 Telephone, Telehealth and Zoom sessions are available for those living outside Bundaberg.
 Weekend and out-of-hour appointments are available.